Tuesday, April 3

 Sharpen your pitching skills with this expanded session of our “Pitch Tank” panel, where you’ll pitch news to a panel of journalists and influencers and receive real-time feedback.
 You’ll learn what kind of pitches excite—and bore—journalists and social media heavyweights, along with tips for uncovering stories that pique interest and how you can tailor your copy to those you contact.
-Through examples and exercises, you’ll take those insights and craft pitches worthy to swim with the news and social media sharks.
+Through examples and exercises, moderator Jake Jacobson of Children’s Mercy will lead you in a discussion with both journalists and influencers to help you glean insights to craft pitches worthy to swim with the news and social media sharks.

 - How to write tight copy and get to the point in a few sentences

 - Story elements and news hooks that capture attention

 - How to make your pitches excel—and how they could be even better

 - What types of stories reporters and social media influencers crave